docker/docs/docker-for-windows/install.md

 ##  What to know before you install

-If your system does not satisfy these requirements, you can install [Docker Toolbox](/toolbox/overview.md), which uses Oracle Virtual Box instead of Hyper-V.
+If your system does not meet the requirements to run Docker for Windows, you can install [Docker Toolbox](/toolbox/overview.md), which uses Oracle Virtual Box instead of Hyper-V.

 * **README FIRST for Docker Toolbox and Docker Machine users**: Docker for Windows requires Microsoft Hyper-V to run.
-The Docker for Windows installer will enable it for you, if needed, which requires a reboot.
+The Docker for Windows installer will enable Hyper-V for you, if needed, and restart your machine.
 After Hyper-V is enabled, VirtualBox will no longer work, but any VirtualBox VM images will remain.
 VirtualBox VMs created with `docker-machine` (including the `default` one typically created during Toolbox install) will no longer start.
 These VMs